 Host Aaron Mahnke explores the historic origins of humanity’s creepiest folktales and ghost stories.
 It’s a history podcast and a horror podcast all in one – and Mahnke’s calm, dulcet tones make it seem almost like a campfire story.
 Tune in for stories of people burying themselves alive, staging pictures with ghosts, accusing one another of being vampires and so much more.

 Karen Kilgariff and Georgia Hardstark love murder – but not in that way.
 “My Favorite Murder” is a true crime podcast about the joy of telling horror stories to your friends.
 Every week, Kilgariff and Hardstark trade (lightly-researched) stories about murderers.
-Like “Criminal,” I’ve recommended this show before, but nothing captures the spirit of Halloween quite like joking about serial killers and real-life monsters.
+Nothing captures the spirit of Halloween quite like joking about serial killers and real-life monsters.

 Recommended episodes: Episode 109 – Andrea Yates & The Devil, Episode 100 – Gilberto Valle: Cannibal Cop, Episode 88 – The Mysterious Death of Elisa Lam, Episode 52 – Cruise Crime: The Disappearance of Amy Bradley

 “Dr. Death” is the terrifying true story of Dr. Christopher Duntsch, a Dallas neurosurgeon.
 Bad back?
 Chronic pain?
 Don’t go under this doctor’s knife.
 Dr. Duntsch had a nasty habit of turning spine surgeries into grisly hack jobs (that only some of his patients survived).
 “Dr. Death” is the story of a dangerous doctor – and the whistleblowers who took him down.